 Finally, the dimension of responsiveness towards the public.
 Growing numbers of dependents on social benefits and precarious workers coexist with an ageing population, public debt overhang, poor social services, a growing sentiment of individualism and rejection of the establishment.
 The progressives feel the pressure from both sides.
 On the left, Tsipras still impersonates a clear break from the old political class.
 On the right, the Conservatives are trying to attract the centrist voters by putting more emphasis on the economy, albeit with limited success.

 Although the Greek party system has been in flux since the ‘pasokification’ election of 2012, pollsters now record an explicit social demand for more stability, job creation and growth.
 Lower levels of political polarization might open a window of opportunity for the center-left to respond with an inclusive program that allows it to reclaim its lost social and political space.
 Starting with a participatory process, the hoped-for comeback for Greek progressives is expected to be an arduous and slow process demanding leadership, renewal and an opening up to the disappointed middle class.

-Update: a run-off between Gennimata and Androulakis takes place on 19 November.
+Update: Gennimata won a run-off with Androulakis on 19 November 2017.